 The Fund has adopted a financial reporting framework incorporating the requirements of the Fund Rules and applicable requirements of Hong Kong Financial Reporting Standards (HKFRSs) if not contrary to the Fund Rules.
 HKFRSs is a collective term that includes all applicable individual HKFRSs, Hong Kong Accounting Standards and Interpretations issued by the Hong Kong Institute of Certified Public Accountants (HKICPA).
-A summary of the significant accounting policies adopted by the Fund is set out below.
+Material accounting policies adopted by the Fund are set out below.